 The E-2 visa allows a foreign national to direct and develop operations of an enterprise in which they have invested or are actively involved in the process of investing a substantial amount of capital.
 Investors must show that they are involved in an active, substantial investment in the United States, where the investor is at risk for losing his investment.
 Applications under either category require substantial documentation.

 Additional special rules and requirements apply separately for each E visa category, depending on whether the foreign national is applying for an E-1 or an E-2 visa.
-E visas are generally granted for a period of five years, with two year increments, which may vary depending on the country of origin.
+E visas are generally granted for a period of five years, with two-year increments, which may vary depending on the country of origin.
 The E visa can be renewed indefinitely.
+For more information about E visas, please contact one of our immigration attorneys at our AV rated immigration law firm.

 The exchange visitor nonimmigrant visa classification, normally referred to as a J-1 visa, allows foreign nationals to enter the United States to participate in U. S. government approved programs for the purpose of gaining experience, studying, or doing research in various fields.
 The purpose of the exchange program is to assist nationals of other countries in developing skills in certain areas that would be useful when they return to their home countries.
 It also promotes cultural exchange and understanding.
 Categories covered by the program include trainees, teachers, exchange students, scholars, professors, international visitors, foreign medical school graduates, au pairs, and a few other categories.